Feefo logo

 Holiday let licence in Scotland

 Scotland has been operating a mandatory short-term let licensing scheme since October 2022.
-Any new hosts must first obtain a license before they start to take guest bookings, with existing hosts needing to apply for a license by April 2023.
+Any new hosts must first obtain a license before they start to take guest bookings, with existing hosts needing to apply for a licence by April 2023.
 Hosts can be fined up to £2,500 if they fail to comply with this scheme.

 There are currently different licences for different letting situations.
 For example, ‘home sharing’, ‘home letting’, and ‘secondary lettings’ — with local authorities overseeing the entire process from application to enforcement.